flocto/writeups/2023/idekCTF22/bloodbath/README.md

 # Rererecursion
 With all of this information, it's time to write a script to recursively solve for a given collision trigger and either have it collide or not.
 I treated the block ID 1 collision triggers as switches to be pressed, the giant wall as toggleable values, and every movement trigger as a trigger for the toggleable values.

 So basically every `toggle` in the wall is moved up by a `trigger` on the ground.
-The `trigger` also moves up if any `toggle` has the same value as its `switch` whenever the player/the wall passes that `switch`.
+Each `trigger` also moves up if any `toggle` has the same value as its `switch` whenever the player/the wall passes that `switch`.
+If the `trigger` is above ground and moves up, we slide past the `trigger` and don't activate it, meaning the `toggle` stays in place and doesn't move upward.
+If the `trigger` is below ground and moves up, we would then touch it, moving the `toggle`.
+Moving the `toggle` or having it stay in place could both either make it activate or not activate the `switch`.

 Before starting the script, I first parsed out all the useful parts of the level.
 ```py